Blackhawk is committed to the success of all students including those who suffer mental health conditions, and we will:

 In order to assist the College in determining what action to take, the Behavior Intervention Team (BIT) will be called on to review the student's status at the College.
 The status review may result in requiring the student to provide information from an appropriately licensed health care provider regarding the student's health and functioning, and a professional opinion as to the student's ability to meet the requirements of the College environment.

-Furthermore, if requested by the Director of Student Services or designee, the student must provide written consent for the health care provider to discuss the student's condition and prognosis with appropriate College officials or agents.
+Furthermore, if requested by the Executive Director of Student Services or designee, the student must provide written consent for the health care provider to discuss the student's condition and prognosis with appropriate College officials or agents.
 The student also agrees to comply with any other reasonable request from the College that may assist the College in its review of the matter.
 The final determinations for withdrawal and readmission, or other actions, shall be at the sole discretion of the College and for reasons deemed satisfactory to the College.
 Such action by the College may include, but is not limited to, the following:

 - Restricting the student from contact with specified individuals.